IainMosima/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9. 8-truw_knowledge -  a script that adds 129 to an environment variable TRUEKNOWLEDG
 10. 9-divide_and_rule - script that divides numbers stored in the en
 11. 10-love_exponent - displays result of BREATH to the power of LOVE
+12. 11-binary_to_decimal- converts a number from base 2 to base 10